TDCybersecurity/osTicket-1-Introduction-and-Virtual-Machine-Setup/README.md

 ### **Congratulations!
-### **This lab demonstrates hands-on experience in setting up a Resource Group and Virtual Machine to facilitate the installation of osTicket.**
+### **This lab demonstrates hands-on experience in setting up a Resource Group and Virtual Machine using Microsoft Azure to facilitate the installation of osTicket.**